Reo-I/machine-learning/README.md

 # machine-learning

+``Gaussian_Kernel_DensityEstimation.py``: Estimating the density of distribution with Gaussian Kernel.
+The width of kernel is chosen by the likelyhood cross validation.

 ``Gaussian_Kernel_LSR.py``: Classifying the MNIST's images to 10 classes by using Gaussian Kernel Regression.
 This optimization is to mimize the least square loss.

 ``Gaussian_Kernel_crossval.py``:Deciding hyper parameters of l_2 norm and width by using cross validation.